dehora/outland/README.md

 ### Create a Group and some Features via the API

-A _group_ is used to group features together and store information about which services are granted accessed the group's features.
-Grants can be given to _services_ or _members_ (such as an individual or team account).
+A _group_ contains one or more features and describe which services or teams are granted access to those features.
 Every group also has one or more _owners_.

-The example below creates an group called testgroup-1 with two grants and an owner.
-The grants are given to  a service called testservice-1 and one to a user called testuser-1.
-The owner is also testuser-1 - owners are just owners, and are not granted access to an group's features by default.
+The example below creates a group called testgroup-1 that can be accessed by a service called `testservice-1` and a member called `testuser-1` and whose owner is also `testuser-1`:
 ```bash
 curl -v -XPOST http://localhost:8180/groups   \
 -H "Content-type: application/json" \